 In the same way that a case and lens cap protect your camera, so the right photography equipment insurance protects your business.

 You rely on your kit as much as your skill in operating it to do your job, and a smashed DSLR or missing flashgun can spell instant trouble.
-Replacing gear at short notice can be either impractical or unaffordable, and since cancelled jobs mean unhappy customers and lost revenue, it’s better to have a plan B.
+Replacing gear at short notice is impractical and expensive, and since cancelled jobs mean unhappy customers and lost money, it’s better to have a plan B.

 That’s where photographers’ equipment insurance comes in.
 But you need to make sure you: